Chicago Wrongful Death Attorney

 Is there compensation for my loved one’s pain and suffering?

 In Illinois, any pain and suffering your loved one endured can be compensated for in a wrongful death suit.
 It is included only if it was in relation to the injuries that eventually caused his or her death, and he or she must have been conscious to experience this pain and suffering.

 Contact A Chicago Wrongful Death Lawyer Today

 If you have lost a loved one due to the careless or negligent actions of another person or entity, seek legal assistance as soon as possible.
 At Seidman, Margulis & Fairman, LLP, our compassionate and experienced team of wrongful death lawyers will investigate every aspect of your claim in order to secure justice and compensation on your behalf.
-When you need a Chicago wrongful death attorney, you can contact us for a free consultation of your case by clicking here or calling (312) 781-1977.
+We will hold the responsible parties accountable for their actions.
+When you and your loved ones need a Chicago wrongful death lawyer, you can contact us for a free consultation of your case or calling (312) 781-1977.

 Client Testimonial: 5/5 ★ ★ ★ ★ ★

 “I was referred to Melanie Fairman to represent me for my brother’s case.
 She was outstanding and went above and beyond to represent me during a very stressful time in my life.
 She is very professional and loyal to her clients.
 She fought hard for my case and did not let me give up and I am very satisfied with the outcome, thanks to her.
 Thank you so much for everything you have done for my family!” -Nancy R.